ods-sandbox/test/docs/README.md

-# Orange Design System documentation for Android
+# Documentation for Android

 ## Introduction

-Orange Design System for Android is based on [Material Design](https://material.io/) from Google
+System for Android is based on [Material Design](https://material.io/) from Google

 ## How to use it

-In order to apply Orange Design System to your Android application please follow the guideline:
+In order to apply Design System to your Android application please follow the guideline:
 [Getting Started](./getting-started.md)

 ## Components